Embedding the External Perspective in Study Programmes

 - study programme Z sets up a meeting between programme management and three leading international partner programmes.
 This meeting becomes the programme review: the programme competencies (learning outcomes), the curriculum, assessment and exit level of the participating study programmes are compared critically.
 Prior to the meeting, information on the content of the different study programmes is exchanged.
 A number of Master's dissertations are assessed as well.
 The participants formulate mutual advice and exchange good practices.

-How to Make the External Perspective and Concomittant Actions Visible in the Education Monitor: an Example
+How to Make the External Perspective and Concomittant Actions Visible in the Education Monitor

 - if your study programme as drawn up an action plan, or an overview table, make sure to include this in the Education Monitor.